samiuljoy/dotfiles-and-more/Readme.md

 ### Automatic setup

-Just run this script.
 Clone the repo, cd into dotfiles-and-more/ and run setup.sh.
-Some of the steps require you to have administrative privilege and is left for you to install manually.
+Some of the steps require you to have administrative privilege and is left for you to install manually if setup.sh is not executed as root.